FAQ: Grades 3-4 & 5-6 Curriculum

 How do I preview Think First & Stay Safe™ for my school or school district?

-We welcome your request to preview the Think First & Stay Safe™ School Program kit.
-The process is simple and free:
+We welcome your request to preview the Think First & Stay Safe™ Adult Training and Youth Curriculum materials.
+The process is simple:

-- At your request, we send the Program, at no charge.
+- At your request, we send curriculum information.